tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 <compare>
 <james {% include timecode %}>

-<mark id="scorpius_life">Scorpius's life is even worse now that Albus isn't in it.</mark> The two eventually have a fevered argument that leaves Scorpius even more distraught and lost.
+<mark x id="scorpius_life">Scorpius's life is even worse now that Albus isn't in it.</mark> The two eventually have a fevered argument that leaves Scorpius even more distraught and lost.
 People think he's the <mark>son of Voldemort</mark>.
 (It's complicated, very complicated, stupidly complicated.)

 He thinks he's a terrible person.
 That maybe all the horrible things said about him are true.
 Albus disagrees.